douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## DevOps and Software Architecture

 DevOps and Software Architecture are two crucial concepts in the realm of modern software development.
-Let\'s explore each of them.
+Let's explore each of them.

 #### DevOps

 DevOps is a set of practices and cultural philosophies that aims to shorten the systems development life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives.
-It\'s an approach that emphasizes collaboration, communication, integration, and automation, thereby improving the flow of work between software developers (Dev) and IT operations (Ops) professionals.
+It's an approach that emphasizes collaboration, communication, integration, and automation, thereby improving the flow of work between software developers (Dev) and IT operations (Ops) professionals.

 ##### Principles of DevOps